nidebr/as-stats-docker/README.md

     NETFLOW           set 1 if you want enable Netflow NETFLOW_PORT      set udp port for Netflow daemon

-### For Sflow
+### For SFlow

-    SFLOW             set 1 if you want enable Sflow SFLOW_PORT        set udp port for Sflow daemon SFLOW_ASN         set your asn number for sflow daemon
+    SFLOW             set 1 if you want enable SFlow SFLOW_PORT        set udp port for SFlow daemon SFLOW_ASN         set your asn number for SFlow daemon

 ### TimeZone